reckel-jm/cantara-webpage/content/imprint/_index.en.md

 ### For the program Cantara

 Cantara does not collect or submit any data.
 The configuration is saved locally on your file system.
 Cantara does not connect to the internet.
-It does no tracking.
+It doesn't commit or use any sort of tracking.